lsst-uk/lsst-adler/README.md

 ```
 adler -s 8268570668335894776
 ```
-This currently prints a friendly message to the terminal.
+This will currently print some phase curve information to the terminal.

 Notes:
 1) The single quotes around `'[dev]'` may not be required for your operating system.